-Cultural groups that have been involved in planning and goal setting can be ardent advocates-or opponents.
+Cultural groups that have been involved in planning and goal-setting can be ardent advocates-or opponents.
 Articulate how the funds you are seeking will benefit the arts community.
-Engage multiple constituencies (including urban and rural, small organizations and large) to prevent the perception of any single group receiving unfair advantages.
+Engage multiple constituencies (urban and rural, small organizations and large, and so forth) to build consensus and prevent the perception of any single group receiving unfair advantages.